roboflow/roboflow-python/README.md

 ![Alt Text](https://media.giphy.com/media/I5g06mUnVzdX7iT2Gf/giphy.gif)

-## Deving locally
+## Developing locally

-1. clone repo
+1. clone this repo
+1. with docker
+    1. `docker build -t roboflow`
+    1. copy `.env-example` to `.env` and update environment variables for testing
+    1. shell into container: `docker run -it --rm --env-file .env -v /your/path/to/roboflow-python:/roboflow roboflow`
+1. with virtualenv
-2. create a virtual env: `virtualenv local_dev`
+    1. create a virtual env: `virtualenv local_dev`
-3. activate virtual env: `source local_dev/bin/activate`
+    1. activate virtual env: `source local_dev/bin/activate`
-4. install packages from repo: `pip3 install -e ".[dev]"`
+    1. install packages from repo: `pip3 install -e ".[dev]"`
-5. create script on top level of `ROBOFLOW-PYTHON` and reference local `roboflow` directory: `from roboflow import Roboflow`
+1. create a script on the top level `ROBOFLOW-PYTHON` directory and reference local `roboflow` directory: `from roboflow import Roboflow`
-6. when done, uptick the pip package minor version number in `setup.py`
+1. when done, uptick the pip package minor version number in `setup.py`
-7. manually add any new dependencies to the `requirements.txt` and list of dependencies in `setup.py` (careful not to overwrite any packages that might screw up backwards dependencies for object detection, etc.)
+1. manually add any new dependencies to the `requirements.txt` and list of dependencies in `setup.py` (careful not to overwrite any packages that might screw up backwards dependencies for object detection, etc.)

 ### Code Quality